apptainer/apptainer-userdocs/security_options.rst

 .. _sec:security_options:

-{Singularity} 3.0 introduces many new security related options to the container runtime.
-This document will describe the new methods users have for specifying the security scope and context when running {Singularity} containers.
+{Singularity} implements security related options in the container runtime.
+This document describes the methods users have for specifying the security scope and context when running {Singularity} containers.